conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 ## Application Details

-Application Details page summarize all the information that relates to the Application:
+The Application Details page summarizes all the information that relates to the Application:
 - Application General information
 - Application Instances & Ownership
 - Subscribed topics